Paulette Nardal: Work in the United Nations

-From 1946 to 1948 Paulette Nardal acted as a delegate to the United Nations, working with both the UN Department for Non-Autonomous Territories and the UN Commission on the Status of Women.
+From 1946 to 1948 Nardal acted as a delegate to the United Nations, working with both the UN Department for Non-Autonomous Territories and the UN Commission on the Status of Women.
 The UN Commission on the Status of Women was particularly aligned with Nardal's beliefs because its purpose was to ensure that women's rights were respected globally.
 Her work with the UN furthered her goals towards international social work and feminism because it allowed her to work with and learn from delegates from different countries.

 Feminism and religion

-Paulette Nardal was Catholic and her Christian values were often reflected in her feminist beliefs.
+Nardal was Catholic and her Christian values were often reflected in her feminist beliefs.
 She believed that women's difference from men was due to their feminine essence that was given to them by God.
 She felt that women's natural peaceful and calming nature would make them important guiding figures in social and political matters.
 Nardal's Catholicism is also present in the essays she wrote for La Femme dans la Cité.
 In her essay "Les femmes martiniquaises et l'action sociale," she calls for the women of Martinique to engage with social issues.
 As many Martinician women were Catholic, Nardal wrote that Christian humanism was an important part of Martinician culture and so it was the women of Martinique's duty to take social action.
 In her essay Nations Unies, Nardal expands her religious analysis to discuss the United Nations.
 In this short essay, she claims that she sees "the mystical Body of Christ actualized" in the United Nations charter, and that the UN's work reflects God's will.

 Despite Paulette Nardal's Catholic beliefs, neither Le Rassemblement féminin nor La Femme dans la Cité were Catholic.
-Nardal presented both as denominational and maintained that these organizations accepted people from non-catholic religions and non-believers.
+Nardal presented both as non-denominational and maintained that these organizations accepted people from non-Catholic religions and non-believers.

+Tributes

+At the 2024 Summer Olympics opening ceremony Nardal was celebrated as one of the ten "Heroines of French History".